BlockyFile/py-solc-x-ir/docs/using-the-compiler.rst

 Using the Compiler
 ==================

-py-solc-x provides several functions that you can use to interact with the ``solc`` compiler.
+py-solc-x-ir provides several functions that you can use to interact with the ``solc`` compiler.

 Compiling a Source String
 =========================